 After the doctor considers all of this, she gives you a rating.

 The question becomes, what do you do with it?
 That’s where an experienced injury lawyer can really help you.
 It’s your attorney’s job to paint the full picture and show how your permanent injury impacts your life.
 That’s often the most important thing we do to maximize the value of our clients’ cases.
+While there's a lot of things we do to help, here's the best reasons to hire: an injury attorney or a car/motorcycle accident attorney.

-If you’re confused or worrying about handling your permanent injury case, fill out our Get Help Now form to get all your questions answered by an experienced injury attorney.
+If you’re confused or worrying about handling your permanent injury case, fill out our Get Help Now form to get all your questions answered by an experienced Spartanburg injury attorney.